DRESS FOR SUCCESS

 Design / UX Requirements

-Based on the research-informed personas and user journeys, I defined the following UX design requirements to guide the website redesign, ensuring it effectively meets users' needs.
+Based on the research-informed personas and user journeys, we defined the following UX design requirements to guide the website redesign, ensuring it effectively meets users' needs.

 Design Process